headdetect/blog/_posts/2014-08-26-how-i-got-my-computer-to-shutdown-via-tasker.md

 This will lock the desktop when the TaskerSlave's very minimal http server receives the request for the `/lock` URL.

 Now, I get that this is not exclusive for Tasker.
 Thanks!
 I know.
 But plans in the future may change it so that it can only be used for tasker.
+However, as of now, simple http gets.

 ### So how do I get this magic?